-It’s getting to that time of year when the green fingered among us like to get out in the garden to undo the damage of winter.
+It’s getting to that time of year when the green-fingered among us like to get out in the garden to undo the damage of winter.
 An easy way to reward all the hard work you’ve put in is to invest in some LED garden lighting, so even after the sun goes down, you can enjoy the fruits of your labour.

 With that in mind, we’ve put together an exhaustive guide to LED garden lighting, to help you choose the perfect lights for your outdoor space.

-Garden spotlights come in many forms, from solar spike lights to battery-powered fixed spotlights that can be used as an alternative to traditional outdoor floodlights.
+Garden lights come in many forms, from solar spike lights to battery-powered fixed spotlights that can be used as an alternative to traditional outdoor floodlights.
 What they are all good at is providing a bright, focused beam of light.
 This can be used for everything from illuminating your favourite garden features to providing some additional security lighting for entrances and driveways.

 Wall lights are some of the most stylish fittings you can install in your garden.
 You can find everything from sleek, modern chrome wall lights to more traditional lantern-style lights.
 They are usually mains powered, so require some electrical expertise to install, but the extra effort is worth it.
-Wall washers are wall lights that cast their beam of light against the surface of a wall, ‘washing’ it in light.
-These are primarily used for decorative purposes, because they look great.

 String and festoon lights